 Georgia`s new Labor Code, hailed as one of the world’s best in international rankings, reduces labor costs and gives greater freedom of contract to employers and employees.
 Simultaneously, Georgia offers the world’s most literate workforce, and very competitive prevailing wage rates.

-According to 2018 Index of Economic Freedom, Georgia’s Economic Freedom Status is “Mostly Free” and ranks number 16 among 186 countries, and number 1 among regional countries.
+According to 2019 Index of Economic Freedom, Georgia’s Economic Freedom Status is “Mostly Free” and ranks number 16 among 186 countries, 8th among 44 European countries and number 1 among regional countries.